TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

-Found feature subsets for the Friedman regression data set as well as for the concrete compressive strength data set have high dependence scores.
-They agree well with relevant features as reported by the references, even though TCMI misses slag in the concrete compressive strength example: It is likely that features such as fine and coarse aggregate or superplasticizer serve as a substitute for slag due to the limited number of data samples.
-However, we cannot test this assumption as all data samples were used for the analysis and none are available for further tests.
+Found feature subsets with TCMI for the Friedman regression data set as well as for the concrete compressive strength data set have high dependence scores.
+They agree well with relevant features as reported by the references, even though TCMI misses slag in the concrete compressive strength example: It is likely that variables such as fine and coarse aggregate or superplasticizer serve as a substitute for slag due to the limited number of data samples.
+However, we cannot test this assumption as all data samples were used to compute the dependence scores and no curated test sets are available for further tests.

-The only difference in the selection of feature subsets is in the forest fires data set.
-Apart from weather conditions, TCMI also includes some of the derived forest fires features such as duff moisture (CMD) and drought code (DC), that are indirectly related to rainfall and estimate the lower and deeper soil moisture content.
-Since temperature and relative humidity as well as duff moisture and drought code are not only reported by TCMI, but also by CMI and MCDE, indicates the relevance of these features in the forest fire prediction, although they were not mentioned as in the reference \cite{CortezMorais:2007}.
-Admittedly, the TCMI scores are moderate, which indicates difficulties in assessing the interdependencies between the features and the burnt area of forest fires as a whole.
+In the forest-fires data set, temperature and relative humidity as well as duff moisture and drought code are not only reported by TCMI, but also by CMI and MCDE.
+It is therefore likely that these variables are also relevant in the forest-fires predictions, although none of them were mentioned in the reference \citep{CortezMorais:2007}.
+Apart from weather conditions, TCMI also includes some of the derived forest-fires variables such as duff moisture (CMD) and drought code (DC) -- these variables are indirectly related to precipitation and are used to estimate the lower and deeper moisture content of the soil.
+Admittedly, the TCMI scores are moderate, which indicates difficulties in assessing the mutual dependences between a set of features and the burnt area of forest fires as a whole.
+A detailed analysis shows that although forest fires are devastating, they are isolated events -- not enough to actually reliably identify the precursors of wildfires from the investigated data set.